 Ikigai: The Japanese Concept Of Finding Purpose In Life

-And How This Age-Old Ideology Can Help You Find Your Own raison d'être
+And How This Age-Old Ideology Can Help You Find Happiness

-As we continue to roll deeper into 2018 and further away from those well-intentioned but lofty New Year’s resolutions, there’s no better time than now to refocus our energies, and really plan out our hopes, wishes and goals for the future.
-Japan’s ikigai ideology may have a few hints for us.
+As we continue into mid-January trying to keep up with those well-intentioned but lofty New Year’s resolutions, there’s no better time than now to refocus our energies, and really plan out our hopes and goals for the future.

 So what exactly is ikigai?

 The origin of the word ikigai goes back to the Heian period (794 to 1185).
 Clinical psychologist and avid expert of the ikigai evolution, Akihiro Hasegawa released a research paper in 2001 where he wrote that the word “gai” comes from the word “kai” which translates to “shell” in Japanese.

 During the Heian period, shells were extremely valuable, so the association of value is still inherently seen in this word.
 It can also be seen in similar Japanese words like hatarakigai, (働きがい) which means the value of work, or yarigai ~ga aru (やり甲斐がある), meaning “it’s worth doing it.”